dimazaitsev/SNCtools/NDRtoSN/README.md

 File type HSN/LSN is chosen based on the presence of transition substitution labels.

 Using -c, only SN specification is generated to include into Arduino SN VM.
 Using -i, SN specification is followed by SN input/output places mapping into a microcontroler's GPIO pins according to the Arduino IDE requirements.
 The code has been debugged to work with buttons and LEDs on Raspberry Pi Pico and can be edited.
+Here we switch all outputs to LOW when processing next input for brevity of example, the corresponding code can be edited.

 Examples of command lines: